Welcome to today's edition of the Rush 24-7 podcast.

 We have a montage.

-This is Metascare 1995 all over again.
+This is Mediscare 1995 all over again.

 They're trying to make Newt Gingrich or Paul Ryan into Newt Gingrich.

-Is a this is a montage of what I was just talking about.
+This is a montage of what I was just talking about.

 We ought to be focusing on Paul Ryan.

-The budget that would privatize social security.
+The budget that would privatize Social Security.

-Paul Ryan is going to exacerbate the problem of money just gushing to the wealthiest of Americans, turning Medicare into a voucher program, cutting social security.
+Paul Ryan is going to exacerbate the problem of money just gushing to the wealthiest of Americans, turning Medicare into a voucher program, cutting Social Security.

-They want to take health care away from We need a real national debate on what Congressman Ryan has been saying.
+We need a real national debate on what Congressman Ryan has been saying.

 The vast majority of the people will say it is insane.